aryanusc1410/deep-research/README.md

 # Deep Research Agent

 An intelligent research assistant powered by **LangGraph** that performs parallel web searches, evaluates multiple sources, and generates comprehensive reports with citations.
 Features dual-mode interaction (research vs chat), real-time streaming, and competitive search evaluation.
 A Project by Aryan Shah.
+Check it out [here](https://deep-research-33lv.onrender.com)

 (P.S I have used my university GitHub Account because this is the account associated with the email I used to communicate with the team.
 Feel free to also checkout my personal projects at my [Personal GitHub](https://github.com/aryan1410) and my [Portfolio](https://www.aryanshah1410.com))